xterri/palindrome/README.md

 ### Process / TODO
 - Solve distance between closest and furthest palindrome to _n_
-- 2 Linear Searches?
-Count forward and backwards?
+- Combine addPalindrome and minusPalindrome into one function for recursion?

 ### Issues